 2017 Honoree: Cedar Street

-Landmarks Illinois will honor Cedar Street with its 2017 RBIC Award in recognition of its historic restoration projects across Chicago.
-This year’s RBIC event will take place at the rehabilitated Bush Temple of Music, located in Chicago’s River North neighborhood.
+Landmarks Illinois honored Cedar Street in July with its 2017 RBIC Award in recognition of its historic restoration projects across Chicago.
+The event took place at the rehabilitated Bush Temple of Music, located in Chicago’s River North neighborhood.

 Designed by architect J.E.O.
 Pridmore in 1901, the rare large-scale French Renaissance Revival “Chateauesque” style building, once housed the headquarters and showroom of the Bush and Gerts Piano Company.
 The building is listed on the National Register of Historic Places.
 Cedar Street Companies has rehabilitated The Bush Temple into 101 amenity-rich apartments and four prime retail spaces.
 Residents will enjoy hotel-like amenities, including a state-of-the-art fitness center and boxing club, bike room, rooftop deck and grand lobby.
 Due to the historic nature of the property, Cedar Street made all efforts to preserve as many original architectural details as possible.
 The updated building includes its original skylights on the first floor, marble walls in the corridor and terrazzo flooring throughout the building.
 Further, all units include their original single-panel doors with fritted glass and restored panel windows.
 The Bush Temple rehabilitation project is using the 20% Federal Rehabilitation Tax Credit.